kdoore/1335GitBook/menuarray-code.md

        fill(255);  //white
        ellipse(0,0,50,50);
    }
-   else{   //what is the value here?
+   else{   //what is the value of myMenuArray.activeButton here?
         fill(150);  //gray
         ellipse(0,0,50,50);
    }